selahjs/ecom-admin/README.md

 # ecom-admin
 ## features to include
-  - An admin panel to manipulate products
+  - An admin for Product Inventory Management
-  - A Client website
+  - A Storefront
   - A backedn to manage website logic
 ## info
   - it is a personal website built with react, redux and fetch api